 When the drought was broken by the prolonged torrential rain that preceded the 2011 floods, there were many hundreds of young drivers who had never driven in those conditions.
 Accidents caused by not driving to conditions were reported every day around South East Queensland.
 Thankfully, most of them were minor.

 Driving safely in wet weather is a skill that responsible drivers must have, and that requires understanding the changed conditions, a few smart hints from experienced drivers and a well-maintained vehicle.
 This is particularly important for hire vehicles where having all services up to date is essential to customer safety.
-Driving an a rental vehicle from Alpha in wet weather means the customer is in a reliable and safe vehicle.
+Driving a rental vehicle from Alpha in wet weather means the customer is in a reliable and safe vehicle.

 Wet Roads no Place for Speed